oh-jinwoo94/ENCODE/README.md

 input: log2FC_summary file

 Purpose: select a type of log2FC in log2FC_summary, and use it to generate .bedgraph.
-Further, to ensure that te genome coordinates do not overlap (for compatibility with UCSC genome browser), output PAM coordinates will have width of 1 (coordinate of 'N'GG for (+)-strand and of CC'N' for (-)-strand).
+Further, to ensure that the genome coordinates do not overlap (for compatibility with UCSC genome browser), output PAM coordinates will have width of 1 (coordinate of 'N'GG for (+)-strand and of CC'N' for (-)-strand).

 output: .bedgraph